reeshub/pc-sprint/README.md

 The included NOPRTYCHK and WARMBOOT utilities work exactly as advertised with no issues as does the new reset button.

-Incidentally, this is how I installed the turbo and reset buttons in the case.
+The picture below shows how I installed the turbo and reset buttons in the case.
 Both are 12mm panel mount push buttons - the turbo button is a latching version:

 ![My PC-SPRINT Reset and Turbo Buttons](Retro%20Canada/Images/Mine/pc-sprint-buttons.jpg)